-One of the operations I have always loved to do is a tummy tuck, (also known as an abdominoplasty).
+One of the operations I have always loved to do is a tummy tuck for my Knoxville, TN, patients.
 I really get a charge out of helping a mother restore the shape of her abdomen after she has brought one or more children into this world.

-There have certainly been modifications over the years in how I perform an abdominoplasty.
-One of the most important of these has been the addition of liposuction which created the “lipoabdominoplasty”.
+There have certainly been modifications over the years in how I perform a tummy tuck (also called abdominoplasty).
+One of the most important of these has been the addition of liposuction which created the “lipoabdominoplasty.”
 Another great change has been to eliminate the need for drains, something that my patients are thrilled about.

 Something that hasn’t changed is the importance of muscle repair of the abdominal wall in women who have had children*.
 With the muscle repair, we are changing the position of the rectus abdominis muscles which are often called the sit-up muscles.
 This is the muscle group responsible for the “six-pack” (or in my case, the keg).
 There are obvious benefits in terms of appearance, but what you may not realize is how much repairing these muscles improves quality of life.
 Let me explain…